Understanding Intellectual Property Violations

 A patent is a form of legal protection for inventions.
 A patent owner has the sole right to make, offer, and sell that invention.
 You likely will not face a problem with patent infringement on Amazon, because most companies are halted from producing a patented product long before it hits the market.
 However, if this infringement is not caught before you start selling on Amazon, your account could be terminated.

-What To Do If You Are Reported
+What To Do If You Violate Intellectual Property

 The first time your account is accused of Intellectual Property Rights Infringement you receive a warning that your product is being removed from Amazon.
 Once you have received that warning, there are a few steps you can take.
 The first and most effective step is to reach out to the person who owns the intellectual property.
 If you come to an agreement with them, they can reach back out to Amazon and retract their complaint.